-- Personal illness - Death or serious illness in the immediate family - Medical or dental appointments, which cannot be made other than during school time. - Work for parents (in emergency situations) - Attendance at state sponsored tournaments will be excused if a District team or individual is participating.
+- Personal illness

+- Death or serious illness in the immediate family

+- Medical or dental appointments.

+- Work for parents (in emergency situations)

+- Attendance at state sponsored tournaments will be excused if a District team or individual is participating.
 All work must be made up in advance and prior parental consent must be granted.
-A student who has been a season-long participant in an extracurricular activity will be permitted to miss 1⁄2 day of school to attend the activity's state sponsored tournament regardless of the District's participation in that tournament. - Family vacations - Court appearances - Absence for an authorized religious holiday - Other reasons which can be justified from an educational perspective
+A student who has been a season-long participant in an extracurricular activity will be permitted to miss 1⁄2 day of school to attend the activity's state sponsored tournament regardless of the District's participation in that tournament.

+- Family vacations

+- Court appearances

+- Absence for an authorized religious holiday

+- Other reasons which can be justified from an educational perspective